aditya-raj/careers/README.rst

 Top-notch team
 --------------
-Our team is very strong:  David Binetti, our CEO, has ten years' industry experience and was the creator of one of the first examples of government e-transparency:  USA.gov.
+Our team is very strong:  David Binetti, our CEO, has ten years' industry experience and was the creator of one of the first examples of government e-transparency:  USA.gov_.
 Jason Putorti, our designer, was the lead designer for Mint.com and is one of the most highly sought-after designers in the valley.
 Matt Snider, our engineer, is a front-end guru and has written a book on Javascript (literally).
 Jeremy Dunck is a Python expert and the Secretary of the Django foundation.
-David Gouldin is a contributor to httplib2 which is the dominant python HTTP library.
+David Gouldin is contributing to the Requests library, the successor to httplib2.
 You get the idea: we want to continue the tradition of only hiring the very best in a given person's field of expertise.

 Agile process
 -------------